-Complaints involving Nnon-licensed persons using the title of, or acting in the capacity of a "Professional Forester" or "Certified Specialist" (such as Certified Rangeland Manager) without being registered, or otherwise exempted, are acting illegally (Public Resources Code Section 766) and are handled in a manner consistent with Policy 8 complaints of such activity shall be investigated in the manner and to the extent deemed appropriate by the Executive Officer.
-The Executive Officer may hire expert witnesses to review investigation results and establish prudent standards of conduct.
+Non-licensed persons using the title of, or acting in the capacity of a "Professional Forester" or "Certified Specialist" (such as Certified Rangeland Manager) without being registered, or otherwise exempted, are acting illegally (Public Resources Code Section 766) and complaints of such activity shall be investigated in the manner and to the extent deemed appropriate by the Executive Officer.
+The Executive Officer shall provide a summary of all received complaints to the Professional Foresters Examining Committee and identify the extent to which they were investigated.

-If the investigation, expert witness, or Executive Officer's evaluation show sufficient cause, the appropriate District Attorney General's office may be asked to prosecute the case case may be referred to the District Attorney or the Attorney General, as appropriate.
+If the investigation, expert witness, or Executive Officer's evaluation show sufficient cause, the case may be referred to the District Attorney or the Attorney General, as appropriate.
 Such prosecution may be based upon unfair or unlawful business practices, or false and misleading advertising.
-Action against a non-licensed person may include the Civil Code of Procedure, Section 1029.8 which governs cost recovery and punitive awards in the case of damages caused by an unlicensed person.

-POLICY NUMBER 7: SUMMARY OF CASE LAW LEGAL AUTHORITIES FOR PURPOSE OF CLARIFYING GROUNDS FOR RPF/CERTIFIED SPECIALIST DISCIPLINARY ACTION UNDER RESOURCES CODE, SECTION 778(b)
+POLICY NUMBER 7: SUMMARY OF LEGAL AUTHORITIES FOR PURPOSE OF CLARIFYING GROUNDS FOR RPF/CERTIFIED SPECIALIST DISCIPLINARY ACTION UNDER RESOURCES CODE, SECTION 778